Home » Casing » Casing Connections Types | API & Premium

 VAM Connection – No More Exist

-This connection has a metal to metal seal for superior leak resistance.
-An internally threaded coupling with internal shoulders provide positive make up torque and a non-turbulent bore (see Figure 6).
-Also, due to its superior joint and bending strength, it is used as the completion casing liner (One of Types Of Casing) for the horizontal wells.
+This connection has a metal-to-metal seal for superior leak resistance.
+An internally threaded coupling with internal shoulders provides positive makeup torque and a non-turbulent bore (see Figure 6).
+Also, due to its superior joint and bending strength, it is used as the completion casing liner (One of the Types Of Casing) for horizontal wells.

 Vam Connection